 What’s more, the extra demand isn’t coming only from the LNG players.
 All of those wind farms and rooftop solar installations are having an impact on the gas market as well as on the electricity market.
 With renewable sources providing close to 50% of all power generated in South Australia this is stressing the remaining fossil generators during periods when wind output is low.
 With the state having closed the last of its coal fired generators only gas fired generation remains to pick up the load at these times, which leads to even more demand for gas.
 Engie has recently purchased an additional 16PJ of gas to allow it to run the second unit at its Pelican Point station.
 In response to multiple power interruptions over the last summer, some of the responsibility for which came back to the performance of renewable generation3, the SA government also proposes to build a new 350MW gas fired power station to guarantee power supplies into the future.

 And it’s not just limited to renewables in South Australia.
 In Victoria the 1,600MW Hazelwood Power Station closed its doors at the end of March.
 A study undertaken by Intelligent Energy Systems shortly after the closure announcement showed that the main beneficiary will be gas fired stations, which will expand their output to fill the gap left by Hazelwood4.
-All told none of this augers well for gas prices going forwards.
+All told none of this augers well for gas pricing going forwards.
 So what is the government doing about it?

 There’s been two real results from the recent talks between the Prime Minister and the major gas producers.